LeventeWolf/Quoridor/README.md

 The JavaFX and Game_Engine is located in the /libraries folder.

-1. Add libraries/JavaFX or Download JavaFX SDK https://openjfx.io/openjfx-docs/
+1. Add libraries/JavaFX (unzip libraries/javafx-sdk1.2.zip)
 2. Add JavaFX SDK to Project libraries
    - -> File -> Project Structures -> Libraries
    - "+" Java